ShikhaMishra124/PaymentService/readme.md

 # Tradeoffs

-To keep the assignment focused and easy to review, a few practical tradeoffs were made.

-- Authentication and authorization were not implemented because they were outside the assignment scope.
 - Database migrations (e.g., Alembic) were omitted, and tables are created automatically at startup for simpler setup.
 - Reconciliation rules cover the scenarios described in the assignment; a production system would likely support configurable business rules.
 - Bulk event ingestion is implemented synchronously.
 For much larger datasets, asynchronous processing with a message queue (such as Kafka or RabbitMQ) would improve throughput and resilience.